DrkWithT/Toy_Site_Project_1/docs/README.md

 ### Features:
  1. Basic User Authentication:
     - Creating an account: Needs a username, original password, confirm password, and _maybe_ an email (no 3rd party email verification, as it is beyond this class's scope).
     - Logging In: Needs a valid username and password.
-Password is at least 10 characters long with uppercase, lowercase, and numeric characters.
+Password is at least 12 characters long with uppercase, lowercase, and numeric characters.
 Punctuation characters are necessary too: `'$', '!', '.'`.
     - Logging Out: The server-side scripts handle log out requests by clearing session ID cookies for a specific user doing so.
 A redirect to the homepage occurs anyway.
  2. Database for User Data:
-    - Table 1: Maps usernames to passwords.
+    - _Users_: Maps usernames to password hashes along with some description about themself.
-    - Table 2: Maps any valid username to a JSON file that stores user data: poem IDs, etc.
-    - Table 3: Maps poem IDs to poem data: Title, Author, Text, Date
+    - _Poems_: Maps poem ID numbers to data: Title, Author, Text, Date
-    - Table 4: Maps session ID cookie values to active user names!
+    - _Ssns_: Maps session ID cookie values to active user names!
-      - Session IDs use the PHP `uniqid()` function.
+      - The user session ID strings use the PHP `uniqid()` function.
  3. Other:
     - ~~Users use buttons with hidden AJAX to do actions such as liking a poem.~~ (MAYBE)
     - Invalid URL GETs result in a special 404 page which links back to the homepage.